AgoraDoc/dita-guide-reuse/out/markdown/live-streaming/react-native/get-started.md

 ## Project setup {#project-setup}

-Follow the steps to create the environment necessary to add video call into your app.
+Follow the steps to create the environment necessary to add live streaming into your app.

 ### Create a React Native project {#create-a-react-native-project}